Vivien-Chambe/Product_Configurator_Flutter/README.md

 # Product_Configurator_Flutter
-A demo app to learn Flutter usage
+A demo app to learn Flutter usage, it displays differents products and let you configure it by choosing components.

 ### USe the application :
 For Windows :